mpg05883/gift-eval/README.md

 GIFT-Eval is a comprehensive benchmark designed to evaluate general time series forecasting models across diverse datasets, promoting the advancement of zero-shot forecasting capabilities in foundation models.

 To facilitate the effective pretraining and evaluation of foundation models, we also provide a non-leaking pretraining dataset --> [GiftEvalPretrain](https://huggingface.co/datasets/Salesforce/GiftEvalPretrain).

+## Update Log

+### 2025‑07‑24

+- Corrected the Naive and Seasonal Naive scores to match the latest GIFT‑Eval notebooks.
+Most model rankings remain unchanged; only a few near the bottom shifted slightly (AutoETS and Timer each dropped two places now at 35th and 36th places respectively, while NBEATS moved up one now at 27th place).
+### 2025-08-05

+- Added new columns to the leaderboard: Organization, TestData Leakage, and MASE_Rank.
+TestData Leakage is a binary indicator specifying whether any test data was present in the training set.
+MASE_Rank reflects the model's ranking based on the MASE metric, aligned with the ranking scheme used for CRPS_Rank.
+These additions were made in response to multiple requests from independent groups seeking fairer comparisons.
+With these updates, the leaderboard now supports sorting by models that do not leak test data, and viewers can choose to rank models based on either MASE_Rank or CRPS_Rank, depending on their use case.

+- Added new model type: Agentic to indicate submissions that use agentic system to generate the forecasts.

 ## Installation
 1. Clone the repository and change the working directory to `GIFT_Eval`.
 2. Create a conda environment: